OBDS-Training/Help/content/en/docs/connect/ssh-first-connection/index.md

 to a remote server.
 The connection is materialised as a remote command line login to a Linux system.

-The protocol uses a username and password to authenticate a user on the remote system.
+At its simplest, the protocol uses a username and password to authenticate a user on the remote system.

 It can be used to log into the CCB cluster.